codemotion-2018-rome-rxjs-node/gitlab-tools/README.md

 or via npx

-` npx @enrico.piccinin/gitlab-tools clone-group-projects --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`
+` npx "@enrico.piccinin/gitlab-tools" clone-group-projects --gitLabUrl <gitLab url> --token <PRIVATE_TOKEN> --groupId <id> --outdir <outdir>`

 # Read Commits from Repos

-It is possible to read the commit records of all repos contained in a folder (maybe after having cloned them with the `clone-group-projects` command).
+It is possible to read the commit records of all repos contained in a folder (after having cloned them, for instance with the `clone-group-projects` command).

 To read the commits run the command